 What is Counter-Strike: Global Offensive

-Counter-Strike: Global Offensive, often abbreviated as CS:GO is a first person shooter that is played by two teams consisting of 5 players each.
-One team plays the terrorist team whose goal it is to plant the bomb in one of the bomb sites before the round timer runs out, while the goal of the second team, the counter-terrorists, is to eliminate the terrorists or defuse the bomb in time in case the terrorists managed to plant it.
+Counter-Strike: Global Offensive, often abbreviated to CS:GO, is a first person shooter game that is played by two teams consisting of five players each.
+One team plays the terrorist team whose goal it is to plant a bomb in one of the bomb sites before the round timer expires.
+The goal of the second team, the counter-terrorists, is to eliminate the terrorists or defuse the bomb in time, should the terrorists manage to plant it.

-Every round that is won counts as a point and a CS:GO map is typically played in a best of 30 format, meaning that the first team to reach 16 points will win the map.
-After 15 rounds the teams switch positions, which means both teams get an equal chance of winning a map.
-A game can be played over multiple maps and is mostly best of 3 or best of 1.
+Every round that is won counts as a point and a CS:GO Map is typically played in a best-of-30 format, meaning that the first team to reach 16 points will win the Map.
+After 15 rounds the teams switch positions, which means both teams get an equal chance of winning a Map.
+A game can be played over multiple Maps and is mostly best-of-three or best-of-one.

 What makes CS:GO unique is the economy system of buying weapons and items to complete the team objectives, as money is not unlimited and based on the individual and the team performance throughout the game.
 This means that every round can be a complete different round and teams often string together round wins, as the other team might have to save up.

-Betting on CS:GO has known increased popularity not only because of the ever-growing eSports industry but also because it is a relatively new market, which means players can find good value in bets by well preparing their bets.
-Upsets are not uncommon in CS:GO, which makes it the perfect sport for the occasional better looking to make a high profit out of a small stake.
-Gambit Esports for example managed to surprise everyone by taking down the PGL Major in Krakow, even though being priced at the odds of 50 to 1.
+Betting on CS:GO has witnessed increased popularity not only because of the ever-growing eSports industry but also because it is a relatively new market, which means players can find good value in bets by preparing well.
+Upsets are not uncommon in CS:GO, which makes it the perfect sport for the occasional punter looking to make a high profit out of a small stake.